 What Does Notice CP504B Mean?

 If you fail to contact or pay the IRS within 30 days, the IRS will then send you a notice giving you a right to a hearing before the IRS Office of Appeals (if such a notice hasn’t already been received).
+This is one of the most important IRS notices you’ll ever receive.
 If you do not timely file an appeal, the IRS will then proceed to seize your property or the rights to your property.
-Property that can be seized could include:
+Property that can be levied or seized includes:

 - Bank accounts